Bunkerhill Private Limited invest in Mohammedan Sporting | Goal.com

 Mohammedan Sporting’s football secretary and former India international striker Dipendu Biswas suggested that with the arrival of new investors, the club’s goal is to now play in India’s top tier league, the Indian Super League (ISL) in the coming years.

-The third Kolkata giants begin their campaign in the I-League Second Division on October 8.
-They take on Garhwal FC in their opening match.
+Mohammedan begin their campaign with the I-League qualifiers on October 8.
+They take on Garhwal FC in their the opening match.

 The Black Panthers have signed a host of star players this season and have also roped in former Punjab FC coach Yan Law.
-They look one of the strongest teams on paper in the Second Division this year and will be favourites to qualify for the I-League.
+They are one of the strongest teams in the competition and can be tagged as the favourites to qualify for the I-League.